2023: A Year in Review

 Kris

 Even though I was in Cebu and Siquijor, and even though he was in Bali (Dec 22 - Jan 23), we continued our correspondence.
-Mind you, they are long and thought provoking - about science, evolution, transcendence, life-hacking, gender chasm, etc. We agree on most, disagree on some.
-I could write an entire book just on our long-winded correspondence.
+Mind you, they were long and thought provoking exchanges - about science, evolution, transcendence, life-hacking, gender chasm, etc. We agree on most, disagree on some.
+I could write an entire book just on our long-winded correspondences.
 Even though he remained largely virtual, he was the most I was in communication with.

 He visited me in Siquijor in Mar-Apr, to hangout, explore Siquijor, do yoga with me and do a podcast interview.